guschenxi/aics/tutorials/final-project/README.md

 There could be multiple versions of Python installed in your home directory: internal (system) Python, versions from other environments.
 When you run `python` in your installed environment, you expect it to use `python3.6`, but what often happens is that conda is using some other version of Python.
 You can either add path to your conda-based Python 3.6 to your PATH environment variable (or, simply put the python path in `bashrc` file, and it will be sourced automatically every time you log in), or explicitly run every command by calling desired python (as I do below).
 Read a little more about environment variables and files like `bashrc` [here](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).

+It looks like there is python3.10 on mlt-gpu at the moment, but transformers' codebase works only with python3.6, so make sure you have this specific version in your environment.

 ```
 conda create -n volta python=3.6